 Birding Hotspots for Incredible Winter Birds

-These birding hotspots might be cold but you'll forget all about it when you see there incredible birds.
+These birding hotspots might be cold but you'll forget all about it when you see these incredible birds.

 For many people, it might sound crazy to head north in the winter instead of south but serious birders know there are plenty of incredible birding hotspots to visit even when it’s freezing.
 Owls tend to be the main species that draws birders north in the winter but there are many more birds to see!
 Here are some of the best places to visit for winter birding.